gabrielle95/DeadMansDrawClient/README.md

    GET /api/matches/{matchid}?waitactive=true
    ```
    * Similary to the waiting for a match step, the arena server keeps the connection open to a longer period "HTTP Long Polling" (e.g. 30 sec) and returns with a ```409 - Authenticated user is not the current player``` code if the player is not the active.
 Players should retry this wait step.
-   * If the match ended by the last action of the other player arena server returns ```410 - No action possible on finished matches.``` with the list of closing events, so scores and winner can is known also by this player.
+   * If the match ended by the last action of the other player arena server returns ```410 - No action possible on finished matches``` with the list of closing events, so scores and winner can is known also by this player.
 2. Player issues a `Draw` action via the API and waits for result via
    ```
    POST /api/matches/{matchid}